nazianafis/Neural-Style-Transfer/README.md

 ### Dependencies <a name="dependencies"></a>
 *    Python 3.9+
-*    Libraries: Numpy, cv2, PyTorch
+*    Framework: PyTorch
-*    Data Visualization: Matplotlib
+*    Libraries: os, numpy, cv2, matplotlib

 ### Installation <a name="installation"></a>